 The Right Research Get the Right Results

 Another key to creating successful content is research.
-This is another way the business owner can really help.
+This another way the business owner can really help.
 You can point the internet marketer towards more obscure sources of info about your industry.

 Industry influencers are important here.
 These are people connected to your industry who your customer base trusts.
 In many cases, industry influencers are bloggers, reviewers or other personalities.
 You’re probably aware of some industry influencers in your niche.
 Check out the Guest Blogging Strategy Guide for more info.